KhairulAzmi21/mysguide/guidelearning.md

 - Release of 1 video daily.
 - Recommended to watch daily.
 - Focuses on Laravel basics, fundamental coding practices, elegant code writing, and problem-solving approaches for various use cases.
-- Some videos require subscription ($399 lifetime) for full access. 💰
+- Some videos require subscription ($399 lifetime) for full access. 💰 . (we do have access 🌟)

 ## Livewire Resources
 - [Getting started with Livewire](https://livewire.laravel.com/screencast/getting_started/installation) 🌟
 - Essential to watch "Getting started" video.
-- Other videos require subscription ($299 lifetime) for full access. 💸
+- Other videos require subscription ($299 lifetime) for full access. 💸 (we do have access 🌟)

 ## Alpine Basic
 - [Alpine Essentials](https://laracasts.com/series/alpine-essentials) 🏔️